microsoftgraph/msgraph-sdk-design/middleware/RetryHandler.md

 - A `retry-attempt` header SHOULD be added which contains a numeric value representing the retry number.
 This value will be used for diagnostics and determining the effectiveness of the retry handler.
 - Retries MUST respect the `retry-after` response header if provided.
 - Where no `retry-after` header is provided by the server, an exponential backoff with random offset hueristic should be used to determine the retry delay.
-- Retries should be limited to a maximum delay value.
-The default value for this is set at 180 seconds.
-- The client code can specify a custom value for the maximum delay.
+- The client code can specify a custom value for the maximum delay value for time-based retries.
+The default is set at 0 second.
-- Multiple retry attempts will be limited to not exceed the `RetriesTimeLimit`.
+- Multiple retry attempts will be limited to not exceed the `RetriesTimeLimit` in the case of time-based retries and `RetryCounts` in count-based retries.
 This is applicable to both 429 and 503/504.
-- Upon expiry of the maximum delay, when the cumulative retry delay is greater than the specified maximum delay, the `Task` should be cancelled and an `exception` thrown with a relevant message.
 - In the case where the client receives a `retry-after` value that is greater than the remaining `RetriesTimeLimit` the client should return the failed response immediately.
+- Customers who intend to use the time-based retry will need to provide a maximum delay value in seconds greater than 0 for `RetriesTimeLimit`, otherwise the count-based retry will be used by default.
 - Only requests with payloads that are buffered/rewindable are supported.
 Payloads with forward only streams will be have the responses returned without any retry attempt.

 ### Supported Status Codes